Hōnen

-Hōnen became a Tendai initiate at an early age, but grew disaffected and sought an approach to Buddhism that anyone could follow, even during the perceived Age of Dharma Decline.
-After discovering the writings of the Chinese Buddhist Shandao, he undertook the teaching of rebirth in the pure land of Amitābha through nianfo or "recitation of the Buddha's name".
+Hōnen became a Tendai initiate at an early age, but grew disaffected and sought an approach to Buddhism that all people of all classes and genders could follow, even during the current Age of Dharma Decline.
+After reading Shandao's Commentary on the Amitāyus Contemplation Sūtra, Hōnen devoted himself to attaining birth in the pure land of Amitābha Buddha (Amida) through the practice of "recitation of the Buddha's name" (Jp: nembutsu) and to spreading this teaching among all people.

+Hōnen gathered a wide array of followers and attracted numerous critics.
+He taught them all the simple practice of reciting "Namo Amida Butsu" while entrusting oneself to Amida's universal vow power.
+Hōnen's Pure Land teaching was very popular among laypersons, and was a major influence on the Buddhism of the Kamakura period.
+He was the first Japanese author to have his writings in Chinese and Japanese printed in the history of Japanese Buddhism.

-Hōnen gathered a wide array of followers and critics.
-Emperor Tsuchimikado exiled Hōnen and his followers in 1207 after an incident regarding two of his disciples in addition to persuasion by influential Buddhist communities.
+After receiving many criticisms of Hōnen from various rival traditions and following an incident at court, Emperor Tsuchimikado exiled Hōnen and his followers in 1207.
 Hōnen was eventually pardoned and allowed to return to Kyoto, where he stayed for a short time before his death.
+Hōnen was a teacher to Shinran, the founder of Jōdo Shinshū, the other major Japanese Pure Land tradition.
+As such, he is also considered the Seventh Patriarch in the Shinshū tradition.

 Biography

 Early life

-Hōnen was born to a prominent family in the city of Kume in Mimasaka Province.
+Hōnen was born to a prominent family in the city of Kume in Okayama, Mimasaka Province.
 His father was Uruma no Tokikuni, a province official who headed up policing in the area.
 According to legend, his mother is a descendant of the Hata clan.
-Hōnen was originally named Seishimaru after the bodhisattva Seishi (Sanskrit Mahāsthāmaprāpta).
+Hōnen was originally named Seishimaru after the bodhisattva Seishi (Sanskrit: Mahāsthāmaprāpta).
 In 1141 Hōnen's father was assassinated by Sada-akira, an official sent by Emperor Horikawa to govern the province.
 It is believed that Tokikuni's last words to his son were "Don't hate the enemy but become a monk and pray for me and for your deliverance."

-Fulfilling his father's wishes for him, Hōnen was initiated into his uncle's monastery at the age of nine.
-From then on, Hōnen lived his life as a monk, and eventually studied at the primary Tendai temple at Mount Hiei near Kyoto.
+Fulfilling his father's wishes, Hōnen was initiated into his uncle's monastery at the age of nine.
+From then on, Hōnen lived his life as a monk, and at thirteen, ordained to study at the primary Tendai temple in Mount Hiei near Kyoto.
 Clerics at Mt.
-Hiei took the bodhisattva vows and then undertook 12 years of training at Mt.
-Hiei, a system developed by the Tendai founder, Saichō.
+Hiei took the bodhisattva vows and then undertook 12 years of training, a system developed by the Tendai founder, Saichō.
 While at Mt.
 Hiei, Hōnen studied under Genkō (源光), Kōen (皇円) and later, with Eikū (叡空).
 Under Kōen he was officially ordained as a Tendai priest, while under Eikū he received the name Hōnen-bō Genkū (法然房源空).
 In speaking of himself, Hōnen often referred to himself as Genkū, as did his close disciples.